csmith/KtIrc/README.md

 ### `java.lang.IllegalStateException: Check failed` when connecting to some servers

-This happens when the IRC server requests an optional client certificate (for use in SASL auth, usually).
+This happens when the IRC server requests an optional client certificate (for use in SASL EXTERNAL auth, usually).
 At present there is no support for client certificates in the networking library used by KtIrc.
 This is fixed in the [upstream library](https://github.com/ktorio/ktor/issues/641) and will be included as soon as snapshot builds are available.
 There is no workaround other than using an insecure connection.